cbrueffer/MutationExplorer/about.md

 ## Citation

-If you use any data or plots from this website in your publications, or if you adopt this software for your own dataset, for now please cite the following preprint:
+If you use any data or plots from this website in your publications, or if you adopt this software for your own dataset, please cite the following preprint:

 Brueffer *et al* (2020).
 The Mutational Landscape of the SCAN-B Real-World Primary Breast Cancer Transcriptome. bioRxiv.
-DOI: [https://doi.org/10.1101/2020.01.30.926733](10.1101/2020.01.30.926733)
+DOI: [10.1101/2020.01.30.926733](https://doi.org/10.1101/2020.01.30.926733)

 ## Code